Japan–United States women's soccer rivalry: Respectful rivalry

 The formerly one-sided rivalry became closer in the period following Japan's upset penalty shoot-out win in the 2011 FIFA Women's World Cup final.
 Even while contesting three major tournament finals in four years, the teams' rivalry remained conspicuously respectful.
 In the immediate aftermath of the 2011 final, Carli Lloyd graciously congratulated the winners.
 While Aya Miyama delayed her participation in the celebrations to hug her defeated opponents.

-Japan's 2011 captain Homare Sawa was particularly well disposed towards the United States as she had enjoyed several years living and playing professional soccer there.
+Japan's 2011 captain Homare Sawa was particularly well disposed towards the United States as she had enjoyed several years living and playing professional football there.
 Sawa reflected the culture of the Japanese team, which has been described as "polite restraint" and contrasted with the more forthright culture of the American team.
-She had formed an enduring friendship with American center-forward Abby Wambach when the two played together at Washington Freedom.
+She had formed an enduring friendship with American centre-forward Abby Wambach when the two played together at Washington Freedom.

 So while it's easier to get behind a rivalry rooted in bad blood and scores to settle, USA and Japan offers something else: A rematch and rivalry ferocious on the field, but also friendly.
 A match of disparate styles, but mutual admiration — and a mutual goal: the World Cup crown.